zenml-io/zenml-projects/atari-game-play/README.md

 - `steps/get_information_meta.py` It returns a set of lists like frame number, rewards, and loss lists.
 - `steps/train.py` It trains your model.

-Above are a short summary of what every step does!!!